nsudhanva/machine-learning-checklist/README.md

 # machine-learning-checklist

-The Machine Leanring Checklist has all the things you need to do as a Machine Learning Esngineer
+The Machine Learning Checklist has all the things you need to do as a Machine Learning Engineer.